EntropyString/JavaScript/README.md

 #### Take Away

-  - You don't need random strings of length L.
+  - Don't specify randomness using strings of length.
     - String length is a by-product, not a goal.
-  - You don't need truly unique strings.
+  - Don't require truly uniqueness.
-    - Uniqueness is too onerous.
-You'll do fine with probabilistically unique strings.
+    - You'll do fine with probabilistically uniqueness.
-  - Probabilistic uniqueness involves measured risk.
+  - Probabilistic uniqueness involves specified risk.
-    - Risk measured as *"1 in __n__ chance of generating a repeat"*
+    - Risk is specified as *"1 in __n__ chance of generating a repeat"*
-    - Bits of entropy gives you that measure.
+  - Do specify bits of entropy.
-  - You need to a total of **_N_** strings with a risk **_1/n_** of repeat.
+    - Specified as the risk of repeat in a total number of strings
-    - The characters are arbitrary.
+  - Characters used are arbitrary.
   - You need `entropy-string`.

 ##### Base 32 character string with a 1 in a million chance of a repeat a billion strings: